+The Authority operates a matrix organisational structure to ensure the flexible deployment of resources and talents.
 An open, pro-active, collaborative and consistent internal communications system is central to the effective operation and development of the organisation.
 As a small office it is possible to communicate on an on-going basis with staff on all aspects of their work and on all relevant organisational matters and developments.
-This communication takes place through a variety of channels, both formal and informal, including staff meetings, e-mail, individual meetings and the PMDS.
+This communication takes place through a variety of channels, both formal and informal, including staff meetings, staff engagement events, the Internal Newsfeast Newsletter, email, individual meetings and the PMDS.
+The Authority has developed an agreed approach to internal communications which has been agreed with the Chief Executive and is reviewed regularly to ensure effectiveness.
+The internal communication methods have been augmented and adjusted to facilitate new remote working arrangements.